Ynaor/nsclient/readme.md

 * Yuval Naor (312497084)

 This project is an implementation a simple nslookup-like tool.
+We have implemented the DNS client as a singelton class, to encapsulate functionalility and to allow to extend this client and add new features in the future.

 This client allows to query any desired DNS server, and translate any desired domain name into it's IPv4 address.